SNAP Benefits in Massachusetts: How to Apply and Qualify

 EBT Deposit Schedule in Massachusetts

-In Massachusetts, your SNAP benefits are deposited monthly on a specific day determined by the last digit of your Social Security number.
-Knowing your deposit date helps you plan your grocery shopping and budget accordingly.
+In Massachusetts, your SNAP benefits are deposited monthly based on the last digit of your Social Security Number.
+Knowing your deposit date helps you plan your grocery budget and shopping trips.

-You can check your specific payment date in our Massachusetts deposit schedule.
+You can find your specific payment date in our Massachusetts deposit schedule.

 See Massachusetts EBT deposit schedule for 2025